lejeunen/containers-infrastructure-environments/README.md

 Update local kube configuration (in ~/.kube), using the generated kubeconfig file.
 See the _kubeconfig_filename_ output parameter.

-Check cluster state with _kubectl cluster-info_ and _kubectl get nodes -A_
+Check cluster state with _kubectl cluster-info_ and _kubectl get pods -A_